ch-imad/AutoMl_Challenge/Starting_kit/ReadMe.md

 ### Running the sample code on your local machine
 - Copy the dataset in the directory: ../sample_input
-- Update the root_directory link in run.py with your local directory
+- Update the root_directory in run.py to link to your local directory
-- Execute the code from your terminal : $python run.py
+- Execute the code from a terminal : $python run.py

 ### Running the sample code with Jupyter Notebook
 - Launch a the notebook from your terminal: $jupyter notebook starting_kit.ipynb
-- Update the root_dir to link with your local directory: root_dir = "[...]/Starting_kit/"
+- Update the root_dir to link to your local directory: root_dir = "[...]/Starting_kit/"

 Submit to the <a href="https://competitions.codalab.org/competitions/2321">Codalab platform </a> :